-• • formation during your internship with Fu ust review and sign this Confidentiality Agr • • • shared with you or available include, but is not limited to vendors', and/or residents' personally identifiable medic methods, plans, documents, d to you during your to the following: tradersonal information (in the family, financial, lata, drawings, manuals, formulas, processes on not generally known or available outside internship with Fulton County Confidential e secrets, proprietary information, Fulton Counciling, without limitation, actions, omiss, social, behavioral, or other personal or prads, notebooks, reports, models, personnel files, software, information systems, contracts, not materials. al information may County employees', ions, statements, or rivate information), les, payroll records, understand the above definition and after your enrollment in t on of "confidential in he internship, exploit y without the prior v unty's internship program, you agree that formation."
-You agree that you will not at ar t, use, communicate or disclose confidential written consent of Fulton County unless re ny time, both during I information to any Nothing contained in this Corelationship between you and • • ment shall be deemed to constitute or crea ate an employment Student Intern Date [NAME & TITLE], for Fulton County Date
+• • formation during your internship with ust review and sign this Confidentiality • • • shared with you or available include, but is not limited to, vendors', and/or residents' per personally identifiable medicamethods, plans, documents, days and the shared statements are shared to be a shared statement of the shared statement of th to you during your the following: tradersonal information (i al, family, financial, ata, drawings, manual, formulas, processes n not generally known or available our internship with Fulton County Confide secrets, proprietary information, Fult including, without limitation, actions, or social, behavioral, or other personal cals, notebooks, reports, models, personal, software, information systems, contracting materials. ential information may on County employees', missions, statements, or or private information), all files, payroll records, understand the above definition and after your enrollment in the on of "confidential in the internship, exploit the without the prior v anty's internship program, you agree to formation."
+You agree that you will not a, use, communicate or disclose confide written consent of Fulton County unless at any time, both during ntial information to any Nothing contained in this Corelationship between you and ment shall be deemed to constitute or create an employment Student Intern Date [NAME & TITLE], for Fulton Coun ty Date